opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 projects: []
 ---

-The fields of Artificial Intelligence are touted by many futurists, shamans, and propagandists.
+The fields of Artificial Intelligence are touted by many futurists and shamans as the answer to many of the world's problems.
 And AI skeptics often write on topics like ethics & privacy because they resonate with the widest possible audience, driving readership.

 This post is a different sort of AI critique.
 What we call our roles and our work matters.
-I am going to call out **Digital transformation**, as it mislabels many things as Data Science, and as such creates barriers to realizing value from the technology.
+I am going to call out **digital transformation**, as it mislabels many things as Data Science, and as such creates barriers to realizing value from the technology.
 The result is expensive Analytics with the Artificial Intelligence label slapped on.
 I will also comment on the [Wil van der Aalst Process Mining course](https://www.coursera.org/learn/process-mining), and make three book recommendations.
 Whatever prompted you to read this blog post, I hope that you come away with a handful of useful insights for your own work.

 ----